yslanprime/MI-Distillation/README.md

 - **Model interpolation** builds a continuous Instruct-Reasoning teacher spectrum by linearly interpolating a reasoning-oriented and an instruction-oriented teacher, producing CoT trajectories that vary smoothly in length, depth and correctness.
 - **SeqLSS** (Sequential Learnable Surprisal Score) selects, per problem, the trajectory that is simultaneously informative and inside the student's high-probability region.

-> [!NOTE]
-> This repository contains the method and its evaluation harness.
-The baseline implementations and the plotting code used to produce the paper's figures and tables are not included.

 ## Contents

 - [Method](#method)